Home » Africa » Equatorial Guinea Google Maps & Wiki

 Travel references about Equatorial Guinea

 To make your travel experience better, you may do it better to understand at least one of the most widely spoken languages in Equatorial Guinea.
-Here they are: Spanish (official language) 67.6%, other (includes French (official language), Fang, Bubi) 32.4% (1994 census).
+Here they are: Spanish (official language) 67.6%, other (including French (official language), Fang, Bubi) 32.4% (1994 census).

 For your local internet searches, use the following TLD: .gq